mgobill/aeronatics_public/docs/flightatc_privacy_policy.md

 - Local data (your personal best) stays on your device until you clear your browser cache or local storage.

 ## 6. Children’s privacy
-FlightATC is not directed to children under 13, and we do not knowingly collect personal information from children.
+Flight ATC is not directed to children under 13, and we do not knowingly collect personal information from children.

 ## 7. Changes to this policy
 We may update this Privacy Policy from time to time.
 When we do, we will post the updated version inside the game and revise the “Last updated” date.